Does the word “pivot table” make you want to scream?

 Pivot charts aren’t as complicated as they sound.

-Now that you’re familiar with how to make them and use them as a marketing tool, you can get started analyzing your data to better understand the effectiveness of your marketing plan.
+Now that you’re familiar with making them and using them as a marketing tool, you can get started analyzing your data to better understand the effectiveness of your marketing plan.

-What data set will you import to create your first pivot table that analyzes your marketing efforts?
+What data will you use to create your first pivot table?
+What might you learn about your marketing efforts?